 - Monitor sites throughout the day and over the weekend to remove unwanted comments and quickly answer questions.

 - Post expected guidelines for conversation on social media sites.
 For an example of these expectations, click here.

-- For more help responding to comments, contact your Office of Strategic Communications account executive at x7810.
+- For more help responding to comments, contact your Strategic Communications account executive at x7810.
 Neeley School faculty and staff should contact x6034.